virtual-labs/exp-intrinsic-reaction-iiith/experiment/theory.md

 A minimum energy path (MEP) is defined as the steepest-descent path on the potential energy surface from the transition state down towards a local minimum.
-An IRC path is defined similarly but in the mass-weighted coordinates, which means that instead of the steepest descent direction it follows that of the maximum instantaneous acceleration.
+An IRC path is defined similarly but in the mass-weighted coordinates, which means that instead of the steepest descent direction, it follows that of the maximum instantaneous acceleration.
 This makes IRC somewhat related to the Molecular Dynamics method.
-The energy profile is obtained as well as the length and curvature properties of the path, providing the basic quantities for an analysis of the reaction path.
+The energy profile, as well as the length and curvature properties of the path, are obtained, providing the basic quantities for an analysis of the reaction path.
 To construct an Intrinsic reaction path, one proceeds as follows:

 ### Step 1: